 A SocialBox.biz blog post update by Alex (5th May 2017)

 Social Return On Investment (SROI), a new term borne from Return On Investment (ROI) but this time adding a social component, is structuring a new business view on how to measure monetary and communal success as it relates to the public reception of products and services provided.
-All nonprofits are data collectors and work hard to make sense of their success as an organization.
+Many social ventures are data collectors and work hard to make sense of their success as an organization.
 Instead of just looking at the plain ROI, they are turning their attention to a metric that factors in their social impact.

 According to the New Economics Foundation, SROI “captures social value by translating outcomes into financial values.”